-The smart meter UK rollout has started and we’re ready to help you put the control back into your hands.
-We want to make smart metering simple – so find out everything you need to know about getting smart with us here for your business.
+Smart meters are already being installed up and down the country and we're ready to help you and your business reap the benefits.
+We want to make smart meters simple – so we've made it easy to find out everything you need to know about getting your business up and running with smart.

 It’s easy to book and manage your smart meter appointment online through MyAccount.
-You can view available dates, choose a time that works best for the Smart Installation Society to visit.
+You can view available dates and choose a time that works best for our Smart Installation Society to visit your business.
 You can even change your appointment if you need to.

 See exactly what you’re using and spending